adaltas/node-csv/readme.md

     Set the field delimiter, one character only, default to double quotes.

 -   *columns*
-    List of fields or true if autodiscovered in the first CSV lien, impact the `transform` argument and the `data` event by providing an object instead of an array, order matters, see the transform and the columns section below.
+    List of fields or true if autodiscovered in the first CSV line, impact the `transform` argument and the `data` event by providing an object instead of an array, order matters, see the transform and the columns section below.

 -   *skipInitialSpace*
     If true, ignore whitespace immediately following the delimiter, default to false.

 Writing API